-Games help add some excitement to the party, and minute-to-win-it games are the perfect way to have a wacky, hilarious time.
-The games are perfect icebreakers, particularly if there is a mixed group of friends who may not be familiar but are keen to get to know each other.
+Games help add some excitement to the party, and minute-to-win-it games are a wonderful way to have a wacky, hilarious time.
+The games are great icebreakers, particularly if there is a mixed group of friends who may not be familiar but are keen to get to know each other.

 These are quick, one-minute games.
 They are competitive and incredibly fun because the participants are racing against the clock and bring out their playful sides.
-They do not need fancy props.
+These entertaining games do not need fancy props.
 You can use almost anything you can find around your house and set it up quickly.

-You might be familiar with some of the games, while some are not well-known.
+You might be familiar with some of the party games, while some are not well-known.
 So, make yourself a party star with this collection of minute-to-win-it games.
-Scroll down.
+Scroll down to check all the fun games.

 In This Article